 November is the perfect time to harvest the wild rosehip also known as the wild or dog rose in the northern hemisphere.
 The Latin name “Rosa canina” dates back to ancient times when the Greek physician Hippocrates treated the wounds of dog bites with the root of this bush.

 These oval-shaped little red gems are true treasures of vitamins and minerals.
 They contain more vitamin C than lemon, orange and pepper combined!
-In fact, we as humans discovered vitamin C and its purpose thanks to this plant.
+We as humans discovered vitamin C and its purpose thanks to this plant.
 At the same time, rosehip offers more vitamin C than any usual fruit or vegetable that is common in your Keto Kitchen.

 Let’s overview the rosehip micronutrients